-The William D. & Maybelle Postell Award - for the senior basketball player who exhibited exemplary leadership, scholarship, and spirit - was merited by Grant N. Nichols.
+The William D. & Maybelle Postell Award - for the senior basketball player who exhibited exemplary leadership, scholarship, and spirit - was merited by Carl R. LaForge III.
 (Donated by their son, Mr. John Blake Postell '59.)

-The "Fighting Jaylet" Award - for the junior varsity basketball player who demonstrated the highest quality of excellence as a student athlete - was merited by Mark R. Beebe, Jr. '16.
+The "Fighting Jaylet" Award - for the junior varsity basketball player who demonstrated the highest quality of excellence as a student athlete - was merited by Brendan H. Conroy '17.
 (Donated by Mr. Charles W. Heim, Jr. '59 in honor of the undefeated 1968 Fighting Jaylets.)

-The Morris B. Redmann, Jr. Memorial Award - for the outstanding senior football letterman who best combined scholarship and athletics - was merited by James J. Mickler.
+The Morris B. Redmann, Jr. Memorial Award - for the outstanding senior football letterman who best combined scholarship and athletics - was merited by Jonathan C. Giardina.

-The Edwin F. Stacy, Jr. Wrestling Award - for the outstanding wrestler who made a major contribution to the varsity team, excelled in academics, and exhibited exemplary leadership - was merited by Nicholas A. Charles.
+The Edwin F. Stacy, Jr. Wrestling Award - for the outstanding wrestler who made a major contribution to the varsity team, excelled in academics, and exhibited exemplary leadership - was merited by Benjamin M. D'Antonio.

-The Michael D. Conway Award - for the most valuable player on the varsity soccer team - was merited by Nicholas D. Tadros.
+The Michael D. Conway Award - for the most valuable player on the varsity soccer team - was merited by John M. LaForge.

-The Rodriguez Family Award - for the most valuable swimmer on the varsity swimming team - was merited by Brett J. Dipuma.
+The Rodriguez Family Award - for the most valuable swimmer on the varsity swimming team - was merited by Christopher W. Simmons.

-The Chester M. Rieth Award - for the senior track letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Anthony J. Genova.
+The Chester M. Rieth Award - for the senior track letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Patrick G. LaCour.

-The Stanley Ray Award - for the most improved letterman on the varsity track team during the 2013-14 school year - was merited by Patrick G. LaCour.
+The Stanley Ray Award - for the most improved letterman on the varsity track team - was merited by Jandon J. Briscoe '17.